Double Jeopardy Clause: Dual sovereignty doctrine

-The double jeopardy clause generally doesn't protect a person from being prosecuted by both a state government and the United States federal government for the same act, nor does it protect a person from being prosecuted by multiple states for the same act.
-Because United States law considers each of the State governments to be distinct from the federal government of the United States as a whole, with its own laws and court systems, these parallel prosecutions are considered to be different "offenses" under the double jeopardy clause, and the decisions of one government on what to prosecute or not prosecute can't be considered binding on the other.
+The double jeopardy clause does not generally protect a person from being prosecuted by both a state government and the United States federal government for the same act, nor does it protect a person from being prosecuted by multiple states for the same act.
+Because American law considers each of the state governments to be distinct from the federal government of the United States as a whole, with its own laws, court systems, and sovereignty, these parallel prosecutions are considered to be different "offenses" under the double jeopardy clause, and the decisions of one government on what to prosecute or not prosecute are not considered to be binding upon the other.
 This is known as the "dual sovereignty" or "separate sovereigns" doctrine.

 The earliest case at the Supreme Court of the United States to address the matter is Fox v.
 Ohio in 1847, in which the petitioner, Malinda Fox, was appealing a conviction of a state crime of passing a counterfeit silver dollar.
-The power to coin money is granted exclusively to Congress, and it was argued that Congress's power precludes the power of any State from prosecuting any crimes pertaining to the money, an argument the Supreme Court rejected in upholding Fox's conviction.
+The power to coin money is granted exclusively to Congress, and it was argued that Congress's power precludes the power of any state from prosecuting any crimes pertaining to the money, an argument the Supreme Court rejected in upholding Fox's conviction.

 A case that followed on Fox is United States v.
-Cruikshank, in which the Supreme Court stated that the government of the United States is a separate sovereign from any State:
+Cruikshank, in which the Supreme Court stated that the government of the United States is a separate sovereign from any state:

-This does not, however, necessarily imply that the two governments possess powers in common, or bring them into conflict with each other.
-It is the natural consequence of a citizenship which owes allegiance to two sovereignties, and claims protection from both.
-The citizen cannot complain, because he has voluntarily submitted himself to such a form of government.
-He owes allegiance to the two departments, so to speak, and within their respective spheres must pay the penalties which each exacts for disobedience to its laws.
-In return, he can demand protection from each within its own jurisdiction.

 In 1920 the United States was fresh into the Prohibition Era.
-In one prosecution that occurred in Washington state, a defendant named Lanza was charged under a Washington statute and simultaneously under a United States statute, with the federal indictment stating several facts also stated in the Washington indictment.
-The Supreme Court addressed the question of the Federal government and a State government having separate prosecutions on the same facts in United States v.
+In one prosecution that occurred in Washington State, a defendant named Lanza was charged under a Washington statute and simultaneously under a United States statute, with the federal indictment stating several facts also stated in the Washington indictment.
+The Supreme Court addressed the question of the federal government and a state government having separate prosecutions on the same facts in United States v.
 Lanza:

-We have here two sovereignties, deriving power from different sources, capable of dealing with the same subject matter within the same territory.
-Each may, without interference by the other, enact laws to secure prohibition, with the limitation that no legislation can give validity to acts prohibited by the amendment.
-Each government in determining what shall be an offense against its peace and dignity is exercising its own sovereignty, not that of the other.